Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 Moreover, high insulin levels cause the body to retain salt and water (Quiñones-Galvan et al. 199714).

-Therefore, it also makes sense to fast for at least 16 hours during intermittent fasting.
+Therefore, fasting for at least 16 hours also makes sense during intermittent fasting.

 While insulin decreases, so-called counter-regulatory hormones rise, which counteract the storage hormone.